neos/fusion-form/Documentation/FusionReference.rst

 Neos.Fusion.Form:Definition.Field
 ---------------------------------

+The prototype will instantiate and return a `Neos\Fusion\Form\Domain\Field`_ object which allows to access the field informations via methods exposed to eel.
+Usually the result will be put into the `field` context by the `Neos.Fusion.Form:Component.Field`_ prototype.

 :form: (Form, defaults to `form` from fusion-context) The form the field is rendered for.
 Usually defined by a `Neos.Fusion.Form:Definition.Form`_.
 :field: (Field, defaults to null) An possible field that may have been predefined in a container.
 If no name is given the oputer field will be reused.
 :name: (string) The fieldname, use square bracket syntax for nested properties.